jaanga/terrain-de3-96-127/readme.md

 The data in this repository was sourced from Jonathan de Ferranti's web site: [Viewfinder Panoramas]( http://www.viewfinderpanoramas.org/dem3.html ).

+* Jonathan de Ferranti's 3 second data set
+* Supplies about one data point about every 90 meters

 Ferranti's data was converted from binary HGT files to PNG files using [GDAL]( http://www.gdal.org/ ) and [OSGeo]( http://www.osgeo.org/ ).

 And, of course, none of this would be possible without GitHub.